 Verve Search logo

-How to approach international outreach for digital PR
+How to approach international outreach for digital PR campaigns

-At Verve Search, as a team with multiple different nationalities speaking 20 different languages between us, we sure know a thing or two about international cultures.
-And, all of this has allowed us to build links across an impressive 39 countries in 2023 alone.
-So, buckle up because these are our tips on how to tackle international outreach.
+At Verve Search – with a team with 7 different nationalities speaking 11 different languageswe sure know a thing or two about international cultures.
+This native expertise has allowed us to build links across over 60 countries and in the process, learn a lot about multi-market best practice.

 Top tips on expert international outreach